-High School students who are interested in participating in Division I or II college athletic programs must register with the NCAA Clearinghouse at the end of eleventh grade.
+High School students who are interested in participating in Division I or II sports in college must be cleared through the National Collegiate Athletic Association (NCAA); by registering at the end of eleventh grade.
 Registration forms are available only on the NCAA web site at www.eligibilitycenter.org.
-To be eligible students must:
+Remember to print and save a copy of the registration form and keep it in your college/home folder.